tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 That one command will remove all superflous cache, testing, and build files, render the documentation, and build a source distribution and a wheel distribution.

+To make it easy to check everything before you commit, you can just type:

+  $ invoke check
+  ...
+  $ echo $?
+  0

+and it will test, lint, and format all the code and all the documentation.
+If this doesn't complete everything successfully then you still need to fix some stuff before you commit or submit a pull request.
+In this context, complete everything successfully means all tests pass, lint returns a perfect score, doc8 returns a perfect score, etc.

 Testing
 -------